 By Caren Bohan and Phil Stewart

-As Obama faces growing calls at home to help Libyan rebels seeking Gaddafi's ouster, he and Cameron discussed a "full spectrum of possible responses" during their telephone call, the White House said in a statement.
+As Obama faces growing calls at home to help Libyan rebels seeking to end Muammar Gaddafi's 41-year rule, he and Cameron discussed a "full spectrum of possible responses" during their telephone call, the White House said in a statement.

-The two leaders would work on planning for several options, including surveillance of Libya with spy planes, humanitarian assistance, enforcement of a United Nations arms embargo and a no-fly zone, it said.
+Obama and Cameron will work on planning for several options for Libya, including surveillance with spy planes, humanitarian aid, enforcement of a U.N. arms embargo and a no-fly zone.

 "They agreed that the common objective in Libya must be an immediate end to brutality and violence; the departure of Gaddafi from power as quickly as possible; and a transition that meets the Libyan peoples' aspirations for freedom," the White House said.

-Cameron told the BBC that planning was needed in case Gaddafi refuses to step down.
+Cameron told the BBC that planning was needed in case Gaddafi refused to step down.

 "I think now we have got to prepare for what we might have to do if he goes on brutalizing his own people," he said.

-(Additional reporting by Susan Cornwell, Alister Bull and Arshad Mohammed; Writing by Caren Bohan; Editing by John O'Callaghan and Eric Walsh)
+(Additional reporting by Susan Cornwell, Alister Bull and Arshad Mohammed; Writing by Caren Bohan; Editing by John O'Callaghan and Paul Simao)